michaelginalick/typo/content/posts/go-channel-usage.md

 It’s not a tool we deploy lightly, and it wouldn’t be worth the extra complexity just to iterate over a slice.

 If consulting is your line of work, it probably behooves you to write statements like these.
 By all accounts, the folks at Bitfield are very knowledgeable, and I enjoy their explanations and examples.
-But is it presumptuous to say that all concurrent programs are wrong?
-Probably.
+But is it presumptuous to say that all concurrent programs are incorrect?
+Probably?
 I guess it depends on what you mean by “wrong.”

 Still, it got me thinking about my own understanding of channels and concurrent programming.
 Having used Go (and other languages) for a while now, I’d like to think I more or less know what I’m doing.
 I’m certainly not the best programmer you’ll meet, but I like to think I fall somewhere in the fat part of the bell curve.